- The 10 Best Power Lift Recliner Chairs

-2. CANMOV Power Recliner
+2. CANMOV Electric Power Recliner Living Room Chair

 The CANMOV has a bonded leather covering and is rated at 300lb.
 It’s a few inches wider than the Ashley at 37.8” wide, but not as deep.
 The seat is 22” across, and 19” from the floor.
 The recline functions are controlled by buttons built into the side of the chair.
 Fully reclined it is 4’7.5” long, and the whole chair weighs 92.4lb.
 The CANMOV has a wooden frame.

 - The button housing includes a USB charger, and the recliner has two cup holders.